-Building on our campus expansion that began in 2012, St. Luke’s is expanding our Emergency Department (ED), Cardiac Cath Labs, helistop, and other emergency and imaging services to St. Luke’s Building A. This project will triple the size of our current ED and provide emergency transport with immediate accessibility to critical care services, offering our community improved quality, access and patient experience when in need of emergency care.
-While this project is a large undertaking in itself, it is only a part of a multi-year, three-phase plan to ultimately replace our hospital and redevelop our entire medical campus, called St. Luke’s Health Forward Initiative.
+Building on our campus expansion that began in 2012, St. Luke’s has expanded our Emergency Department (ED), Cardiac Cath Labs, helistop, and other emergency and imaging services to St. Luke’s Building A. This project tripled the size of our previous ED and provides ground and air emergency transport with immediate access to critical care services.
+While this project was a large undertaking in itself, it is only a part of a multi-year, three-phase plan called St. Luke’s Health Forward Initiative.
+The goal of this plan is to ultimately replace our hospital and redevelop our entire medical campus.

 Core Project Components

 - New Cardiac Cath Labs

 - New Outpatient CT